This page contains affiliate links. Please read our disclosure for more info.

 The river walk from Rainbow Falls car park to Kemp House is 4km and takes about an hour each way.

-Other popular stops in Kerikeri include the Makana chocolate shop and wineries such as Ake Ake, Marsden, and Cottle Hill.
+Other popular stops in Kerikeri include the Makana chocolate shop and wineries such as Sovrano Estate and Winery and Marsden.

 You can also do a scenic skydive in Kerikeri.